AOEpeople/aoe_technology_radar/radar/2017-03-01/microservices.md

 *  flexibility in deploying changes to production - by just deploying the changed service

 Related patterns are [Strategic Domain Driven Design](/methods-and-patterns/strategic-domain-driven-design.html) as an approach to wisely cut your architecture according to useful bounded contexts and decide on the relevant communication and "translation" between the services.
+In case you are looking for a small visualisation tool for your microservice architecture you might find [vistecture](https://github.com/AOEpeople/vistecture/) useful.

 Also [Resilience thinking](/methods-and-patterns/resilience-thinking.html) is especially important when designing an application as a suite of microservices.